 Why?
-Everything we do, we believe in challenging the status quo, we believe in thinking differently.
+In everything we do, we believe in challenging the status quo, we believe in thinking differently.

-How – The way we do this is by making beautiful designed products that are simple to use and user friendly
+How – The way we do this is by making beautifully designed products that are simple to use and user friendly

-What – We just happen to make great computers, want to buy one?
+What – We just happen to make great computers and want to buy one?

 You see, great brands will talk about why they do what they do first and foremost.

 Because that’s what people really buy into.
 Not what you do, but why you do it.
 The ultimate goal is to do business with people who believe what you believe, and creating your brand with this framework in mind is what will enable you to inspire; and those that inspire, and lead.

 Why you need a great brand, and not ‘just a logo’ – please listen up – this is coming from a professional branding and marketing agency!